-JIRA is optimised to let you quickly navigate lists of issues, switch to a detail view from the basic list view and back again, and take action on those items that need your immediate attention.
+JIRA is optimized to let you quickly navigate lists of issues, switch to a detail view from the basic list view and back again, and take action on those items that need your immediate attention.

 If you've used JIRA for some time, the list view is the view you are used to seeing; namely, the search results from a filter, a basic search, a quick search, or an advanced search.
 You only see one set of search results at any given time, even if you have multiple browser windows open.
 And with stable search, your search results remain constant until you choose to refresh them.
 This provides you with a constant set of search results that you can work from when triaging issues.
 Since your search results don't change as you are making changes to the list, you maintain the original list you started with.